TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

       :class:`TestSuite` instance, or a callable object which returns a :class:`TestCase` or :class:`TestSuite` instance.
-These checks are applied in the order listed here; that is, a method on a possible test case class will be picked up as "a test method within a test case class", rather than "a callable object".
+These checks are applied in the order listed here; that is, a method on a possible test case kundi will be picked up as "a test method within a test case class", rather than "a callable object".

-      For example, if you have a module :mod:`SampleTests` containing a :class:`TestCase`\ -derived class :class:`SampleTestCase` with three test methods (:meth:`test_one`, :meth:`test_two`, and :meth:`test_three`), the
+      For example, if you have a module :mod:`SampleTests` containing a :class:`TestCase`\ -derived kundi :class:`SampleTestCase` with three test methods (:meth:`test_one`, :meth:`test_two`, and :meth:`test_three`), the
       specifier ``'SampleTests.SampleTestCase'`` would cause this method to return a suite which will run all three test methods.
 Using the specifier